ikisawa77/molly.github.io/readme.md

 Hello there! 👋

-This is a **beginner-friendly authentication system** built with **vanilla PHP**, designed for **small personal projects** .
+This is a **Login-Register authentication system** built with **vanilla PHP**, designed for **small personal projects** .
 It allows you to focus on other aspects of your project without worrying about authentication.

 ## 📌 About the Project
 🔹 Simple and easy to use